Carmel Tebbutt: Parliamentary career

 Tebbutt successfully defended the seat of Marrickville for the Labor Party in her by-election.
 With no Liberal candidate contesting the election in this comfortably safe Labor seat, the ALP primary vote increased, though she suffered a 5.6% two-candidate preferred swing to the Greens.

 Tebbutt successfully held the seat of Marrickville at the 2007 election, but announced after it that she would not be a candidate for the new ministry and would return to the back bench so she could spend more time with her family.

 A meeting of the Left faction on 4 September 2008 saw her return to the front bench as she was elected as the Deputy Leader of the NSW Labor Party.
 Following the resignation of Morris Iemma and the selection of Nathan Rees as the new Premier the following day, she was sworn in as Deputy Premier of New South Wales.
 She was sworn in as Minister for Climate Change and the Environment and Minister for Commerce on 7 September 2008.

 A little over a year later, Rees was deposed as Labor leader and Premier, in favour of Kristina Keneally.
 Tebbutt remained as Deputy Leader and Deputy Premier under Keneally, and became Minister for Health.

 With Labor sinking in the polls going into the 2011 election, there was some speculation that Tebbutt would be toppled by a Green candidate.
 Indeed, the ABC's Antony Green predicted that Tebbutt would be defeated by Green candidate and Marrickville Council mayor Fiona Byrne.
 In a very tight contest that came down to less than 680 votes, Tebbutt won the seat with 50.9% of the vote on a two-party-preferred basis, suffering a swing of 8.5%.
 The campaign was marked by anti-Zionist protests as four months earlier, Byrne and Marrickvile Council had controversially voted to boycott Israel.
 There were no allegations that Tebbutt was involved in any of the anti- or pro-Zionist threats that occurred during the campaign.

 In November 2013, Tebbutt announced she was retiring from politics and would not contest the 2015 election.

+Post political career

-After retiring from politics, in 2015 she was appointed as Chief Executive Officer of Medical Deans Australia and New Zealand.
+After retiring from politics, in 2015 she was appointed as chief executive officer of Medical Deans Australia and New Zealand.
 In February 2018 Tebbutt started as CEO of the Mental Health Coordinating Council, the peak body representing the community mental health sector in NSW.
+In 2023 she became CEO of the not-for-profit Odyssey House NSW, a drug and alcohol recovery organisation.

 Personal life

 In 2000, Tebbutt married Anthony Albanese, later the leader of the Australian Labor Party and 31st prime minister of Australia.
 Her former state seat of Marrickville was contained almost entirely within Albanese's federal seat of Grayndler, leading the Greens to dub them the "King and Queen of Marrickville".
 She and Albanese have a son.
-They separated in 2019.
+They separated in early 2019.